TheEpicFace007/rockblox/README.md

 ### RobloxClient(session, place_id, job_id=None, client_path=default)
 Creates a new client instance.

+### RobloxClientMutex()
+Takes control of the client mutex, so that multiple client instances can be open at the same time.
+Won't work if an instance is already open before it is called.

 ### RobloxClient.wait_for(timeout=15, check_interval=0.25)
 Waits until the client is past the loading screen.
 It uses the screenshot method and therefore may not be 100% reliable.